sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 22.
 Transient Simulation Setup**_

 In the same window, select `dc` to setup a DC sweep.
 Fill out the options as shown in Fig.23 below.
-Select `noise` when done and click `Apply`.
+Click `Apply` and OK.

 ![fig23](images/fig23.png)